rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ### Hot Wallet

 A "hot wallet" refers to any software or hardware that stores your private keys in a device connected to the Internet, allowing you to send and receive Bitcoin.
-The important part is the private key.
+The important part is that the private key is accessible to the online device, this makes it "hot".

-E.g., if you have a Bitcoin wallet app on your phone that can send and receive Bitcoin, this is referred "hot wallet".
+E.g., if you have a Bitcoin wallet app on your phone that can send and receive Bitcoin, this is referred to as a "hot wallet".

 ### Cold Storage Wallet